tonsV2/SMS-Wakeup/README.md

 Credits
 =======
-* Icon designed by... .
+* Icon designed by tweet-tweet-pew-pew from reddit.

 Contact